Mathnerd314/stroscot/docs/Commentary/Meta.rst

 The four functions:

-* Getting started  (system calls these "tutorials") - overview information for newcomers, learning oriented (aim for a 1-week course)
+* Tutorial  ("getting started") - overview information for newcomers, learning oriented (aim for a 1-week course)
 * how-to guides - specific tasks / goals, e.g. solve specific error messages
 * technical reference - describe the machinery, with as little fluff as possible
 * commentary/explanation - understanding, explain the possible alternatives and why a choice was made

 The categorization procedure:

 * Does it describe specific actions the reader should take (1), or is it theoretical (2)?
 * Is it an exploratory piece of art (A), or is it a descriptive quick-reference (B)?
 * 1A: getting started